Mental health services

 The adult mental health programme is supported through the Lambeth Living Well Collaborative.
 The Collaborative is a partnership platform made up of people who use services, carers, primary care, voluntary services and community services, secondary care, social care, Lambeth CCG and Lambeth Council.
 The aim is to come together to radically improve the outcomes experienced by people with severe and enduring mental health problems.

-You can read about what the CCG's role is in the partnership and how we are working to improve mental health and wellbeing in the sections below.
+See the left hand menu under Mental health services to read about the CCG's role is in the partnership and how we are working to improve mental health and wellbeing.